grafana/Grafana-Alloy-for-Beginners/README.md

 - [prometheus.relabel](https://grafana.com/docs/alloy/latest/reference/components/prometheus/prometheus.relabel/)

-Go back to the portion of config from Section 4, where we started scraping metrics from the mythical services.
-Paste the following in above the `prometheus.write.queue` component (**note**: the order of components does not matter, this is just for organization and readability):
+Go back to the portion of config from **Section 4**, where we started scraping metrics from the mythical services.
+Paste the following above the `prometheus.write.queue` component (**note**: the order of components does not matter, this is just for organization and readability):

 ```alloy
 prometheus.relabel "mission_2" {